iMouath/salahtime-go/README.md

-# salahtime-go
+# salahtime

-salahtime-go is a small command line application written in Go that displays the Islamic prayer times for Europe/Copenhagen.
+Salahtime is a small command line application written in Go that displays the Islamic prayer times for Europe/Copenhagen.

-salahtime-go uses a slice to store the Europe/Copenhagen time table and the table can easily be substituted for another if needed.
+Salahtime uses a slice to store the Europe/Copenhagen time table and the table can easily be substituted for another city.

-salahtime-go automatically detects if daylight saving (CEST) is on and compensates by adding an hour to each time in the table.
+Salahtime automatically detects if daylight saving (CEST) is on and compensates by adding an hour to each prayer time in the table.

 ## Installation